Lawn & Yard Care

 By Emily Murphy

 Winter weather, foraging critters, and general wear and tear can take a toll on a lawn that, only a few months before, was wonderfully lush.
-If you find brown, bare patches amongst new growth or an overall thinning of a once thick carpet of green, overseeding your lawn is a simple remedy that can help prevent future problems.
-In fact, if you apply an extra helping of seeds to lawn before it shows signs of thinning or damage, you’ll save yourself time and effort down the road.
+If you find brown, bare patches amongst new growth or thinning of a once thick carpet of green, overseeding your lawn is a simple remedy that can help prevent future problems.
+In fact, if you apply an extra helping of seeds to lawn before it shows signs of thinning or damage, you’ll save time and effort down the road.

 To start, all you need are the right temperatures, seed, and a simple watering solution, like a circular sprinkler.
 The best time to reseed an existing lawn in cooler, northern climates is spring or fall.
 If you’re in warmer regions of the south, plan to reseed in late spring to summer.
 Add this one easy step to your list of yard care chores to receive a host of benefits.

-If you’re going to dedicate space and time to a lawn, make it wonderful.
+If you’re going to dedicate space and time to a lawn, make it luscious.
 Fill in brown, balding patches and areas damaged by pets and pests by planting a fresh batch of seeds.
 Simply rough up the spots that need attention with a rake, cast your seeds, and keep soils evenly moist until seeds germinate.
-Using a sprinkler that’s easy to move around allows you to target your attention.
+Using a sprinkler that’s easy to move around allows you to target watering.
 A densely planted lawn, no matter the size, is immediately more inviting.
 Not only is it pleasing to the eye, it feels fabulous underfoot.

 Reduce Risk of Pests & Disease

 If a thick carpet of lawn is what you’re after, overseeding can do this too.
 A well-timed serving of seeds and the right amount of water will transform a thinning lawn into a plush stretch of green.
-So the blades of grass can no longer be counted but instead flow together to form a verdant surface.
+The blades of grass can no longer be counted but instead flow together to form a verdant surface.
 It immediately becomes more durable, withstanding foot traffic and play, as well as holding up to natural weathering and environmental stress.

 No Chemicals Necessary